Compensation Model and Compensation Elements

 Absolute Group performance

 The sustainability objective recognizes the importance of mitigating the company’s impact on the environment and to encompass sustainability in the measurement of the performance of Group Management.
-It is an objective to reduce CO2 emissions.
-For 2021, the objective was an 6% reduction of CO2 emissions compared to 2020.
+It is an objective to reduce CO2eq emissions (scopes 1 and 2).
+For 2022, the objective was a 4% reduction of CO2eq emissions compared to 2021.

 Region and Individual Performance

 - Region performance (20% of the overall performance bonus): includes performance objectives linked to the region under responsibility.
-These objectives either contribute to the top-line growth, bottom-line profitability, or the efficient management of the company’s capital.
-In 2021, the Nomination and Compensation Committee decided to focus on EBIT (expressed as an improvement versus previous year);
+These objectives either contribute to the top-line growth, bottom-line profitability or the efficient management of the company’s capital.
+In 2022, the Nomination and Compensation Committee decided to focus on EBIT (expressed as an improvement versus previous year);

-- People and projects management (10% of the overall performance bonus): includes strategic and sustainability objectives, such as for example entry into new markets, introduction of new products, improvement of processes and operational efficiency, health and safety, and leadership objectives.
-In 2021, the people & projects objective for the CEO was the implementation of the Strategy 2023, which focuses on operational efficiency, market penetration, and the targeted orientation on environmentally friendly products and sustainability.
-The people & project objectives for other members of Group management included goals around digitalization, efficiency initiatives, pricing, and health and safety.
+- People and projects management (10% of the overall performance bonus): includes strategic and sustainability objectives, such as for example entry into new markets, introduction of new products, improvement of processes and operational efficiency, health and safety; and leadership objectives.
+In 2022, the people & projects objective for the CEO was the implementation of the Strategy 2023 which focuses on operational efficiency, market penetration and the targeted orientation on environmentally friendly products and sustainability, as well as the integration of the MBCC Group.
+The people & projects objectives for other members of Group management also included the integration of MBCC Group, as well as goals around efficiency initiatives, pricing, talent development and sustainability.

 At the end of the financial year, the actual achievement is compared with the objectives that were set at the beginning of the year.
 The level of achievement for each objective corresponds to a payout percentage for that objective, which is always between 0% and 200%.

 Sika’s compensation policy is designed to also align a significant portion of compensation of Group Management to the company’s long-term performance and to strengthen Group Management’s alignment with shareholders’ interests.
-The long-term incentive target is reviewed annually and amounts to 100% of the annual base salary for the new CEO, and ranges from 43% to 75% for the other members of Group Management.
+The long-term incentive target is reviewed annually and amounts to 100% of the annual base salary for the CEO, and ranges from 56% to 100% for the other members of Group Management.

 The long-term incentive plan is a performance share unit (PSU) plan.
 At the beginning of the vesting period, a number of PSUs are granted to each member of Group Management.
 The PSUs vest after a period of three years, conditionally upon fulfilling two equally weighted performance conditions, the return on capital employed (ROCE), and relative total shareholder return (relative TSR).
 The ROCE objective is determined at the beginning of the vesting period by the Board of Directors and is measured at the end of the vesting period as the average ROCE of the first year, the second year, and the third year of the vesting period.
 Acquisitions are excluded from the ROCE calculation in the year of acquisition and for two additional calendar years.
 The relative TSR is measured in relation to a peer group as a percentile rank and the objective is to reach the median of the peer group.
-The peer group consists of all listed companies of the peer group used for the Performance Bonus as disclosed on page 174 of this report.
+The peer group consists of all companies of the peer group used for the performance bonus as disclosed on page 187, with one exception: as Hilti is not listed, it is not included in the peer group for the long-term incentive.

 |Purpose||Rewards the efficient management of the company’s capital||Aligns executive compensation with shareholders’ returns|